OnePlus 8: Camera

 The camera system has been changed to further differentiate the 8 and 8 Pro.
 The 8's camera array consists of a 48 MP wide sensor, a 16 MP ultrawide sensor, and a 2 MP macro sensor, while the 8 Pro's camera array consists of a 48 MP wide sensor, a 48 MP ultrawide sensor, an 8 MP telephoto sensor, and a 5 MP "Color Filter Camera" for infrared photography.
 The color filter camera was later disabled in China.
 The 8's wide sensor is the same as on the 7T series, the Sony IMX586, while the 8 Pro's wide sensor is the newer Sony IMX689.
 Unlike the 7T, the 8 does not have a telephoto camera, which is now exclusive to the 8 Pro.
 OnePlus also claims that the 8 Pro uses Nokia OZO audio recording technology for its triple microphone array, which is used for the Audio 3D, Audio Zoom and Audio Windscreen camera features.
 The front camera on both phones uses a 16 MP sensor.

 Battery

 The battery capacity has been increased to 4300 mAh on the 8 and 4510 mAh on the 8 Pro.
 Both smartphones support wired fast charging at 30W via Warp Charge, and the 8 Pro also supports wireless charging via the new OnePlus Warp Charge 30 Wireless, which is able to charge 50% of the phone's battery in under 30 minutes.
 The OnePlus 8 Pro also supports reverse wireless charging.

 Software

 The 8 and 8 Pro run on OxygenOS 11, which is based on Android 11.
-OnePlus states both phones will continue to receive software updates until April 2023.
+OnePlus states both phones would go on and continue to receive software updates until April 2023.

+The latest Oxygen OS version given to Oneplus 8/8Pro was Oxygen OS 13.
+However, Oneplus 8/8 pro are still supported by custom roms.
+Most notable of them include Lineage OS, Evolution X, and CrDroid.
+Oneplus 8 has already received Android 16 update from Lineage OS, Evolution X, and CrDroid.